pluto/ronkathon/src/encryption/symmetric/modes/README.md

 ## GCM: Galois/Counter Mode

+GCM is a block cipher mode of operation that provides both confidentiality and authentication.
+To provide confidentiality, it uses CTR mode for encryption and decryption.
+To provide authentication, it uses a universal hash function, GHASH.
+Authentication is provided not only for confidential data but also other associated data.

+In this section, we will give an informal overview of GCM mode for 128-bit block cipher.
+*To see the formal definition of the operations of GCM, I recommend reading the original paper.
+[The Galois/Counter Mode of Operation (GCM)](https://csrc.nist.rip/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/gcm-revised-spec.pdf)*

+The two operations of GCM are authenticated encryption and authenticated decryption.

-Here is a figure that gives a complete overview of the GCM mode of operation.
-In the figure, the size of plaintext is 3 * 128-bit = 384 bits or 48 bytes, Additionally Authenticated Data
+Here is a figure that gives a complete overview of the authenticated encryption in GCM.

+In the figure, we have taken
+- the size of plaintext is `3 * 128-bit = 384 bits or 48 bytes`,
-(AAD) is of 2 * 128-bit = 248 bits or 32 bytes.
-Note that, this section describes GCM for 128-bit block ciphers.
+- Additionally Authenticated Data(AAD) is of `2 * 128-bit = 248 bits or 32 bytes`.

 ![GCM](./figure_full_gcm.svg)

 If you look at the figure carefully, you will notice that the GCM mode is composed of two main parts:
 - Encryption: This part is the same as the CTR mode of operation, with minor changes to the counter block.
-- Authentication: In this part, we generate an authentication tag for the ciphertext along with some additional data, which we refer to as Additionally Authenticated Data(AAD).
+- Authentication: In this part, we generate an authentication tag for the ciphertext and some additional data, which we refer to as Additionally Authenticated Data(AAD).

-The authenication algorithm itself has two parts:
+The authentication algorithm itself has two parts.
-- GHASH: We hash the ciphertext with AAD, This can be viewed as a series of `ADD and MULTIPLY`, mathematically, $J_{i} = ( J_{i-1} \oplus X_{i} ) * H$, where $J$ represents the GHASH,
+- GHASH: We hash the ciphertext along with AAD.
+This can be viewed as a series of `ADD and MULTIPLY`, mathematically, $J_{i} = ( J_{i-1} \oplus X_{i} ) * H$
-$J_{0} = 0$ and $X_{i}$ are 128-bit blocks of AAD followed by ciphertext which is then followed by a block consisting of length of AAD and ciphertext.
-Also $H$ called the hash key, which is 128-bit string of zeros encrypted with our block cipher and key.
-- The GHASH value is XOR-ed with encryption of first counter block.
+- The GHASH value is XOR-ed with the encryption of `Counter Block 0` to generate the final tag.

+The interesting thing to note here is that the multiplication($*$) and addition($\oplus$) are operations of the Galois(finite) field of order $2^{128}$.
+A brief summary of finite field arithmetic is,
+- The elements of the field can be represented as polynomials.
+- Addition in a finite field is equivalent to bitwise XOR.
+- Multiplication in a finite field is the multiplication of corresponding polynomials divided by an irreducible reducing polynomial.

+In GCM the reducing polynomial is $f = 1 + x + x^2 + x^7 + x^128$

+If you want to read about Finite Field, the Wikipedia article on [Finite Field Arithemtic](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is pretty good!

+Authenticated decryption operation is identical to authenticated encryption, except the tag is generated before the decryption.

 ## Next Steps
 Implement more modes, and subsequent attacks/vulnerabilities: